-The White House will play host to an extensive programme of new commissions and projects that explore care as a social and political practice.
-The programme will take a relational approach to mark the centenary through a series of private and public moments that explore the complexities of care within a variety of contexts, from formal structures of social care services; intimate acts of caring within communities; and strategies of care employed towards place and environment; helping us reimagine new tactics of solidarity and healing for the future.
+Susan pui san lok reflects on diasporic lineages, after-lives, and ancestral ties.
+Returning to her earlier micro-play, Altar Notes (2012), staged in Hong Kong but never performed in Britain, she is currently developing parts two and three of a play-poem-play cycle, called Centenary and Ghosts.
+The White House plays host to an extensive programme of new commissions and projects that explore care as a social and political practice.
+The programme takes a relational approach to mark the centenary through a series of private and public moments that explore the complexities of care within a variety of contexts, from formal structures of social care services; intimate acts of caring within communities; and strategies of care employed towards place and environment; helping us reimagine new tactics of solidarity and healing for the future.

 The White House programme supports artists to collaborate with young people accessing social care services within the borough through a major partnership with New Town Culture, a pioneering programme of artistic and cultural activity taking place in adult and children’s social care led by the London Borough of Barking and Dagenham.

-Artist and composer Joe Namy will collaborate with young people through Assembly Mixtape Club, collectively exploring the politics of listening, resulting in a new sound work for broadcast, incorporating reflections with social care staff and service users.
-East London-based artist and writer Aislinn Evans is collaborating with young people using DIY open-source games engines to design their own games and digital worlds.
-Katriona Beales will collaborate with foster families to explore interactions between physical and digital states, designing and producing a range of objects for their own homes using 3D scanning and printing.
+Artist and composer Joe Namy has collaborated with young people through Assembly Mixtape Club, collectively exploring the politics of listening, resulting in a new sound work for broadcast, incorporating reflections with social care staff and service users.
+East London-based artist and writer Aislinn Evans has collaborated with young people using DIY open-source games engines to design their own games and digital worlds.
+Katriona Beales has been working with foster families to explore interactions between physical and digital states, designing and producing a range of objects for their own homes using 3D scanning and printing.

-Writer and poet Belinda Zhawi is collaborating with young people through New Town Voices to collectively explore dynamics and structures of power, oppression, injustice and isolation, culminating in a printed toolkit and series of co-produced broadcasts.
-Artist Elsa James is collaborating with foster carers and looked after children to examine under-explored local narratives, customs, and histories to generate new memories and legacies for the future.
-The group are collectively developing A Place With A Heart: A Place To Grow, a permanent flag for Becontree.
+Writer and poet Belinda Zhawi has worked with young people through New Town Voices to collectively explore dynamics and structures of power, oppression, injustice and isolation, culminating in a printed toolkit and series of co-produced broadcasts.
+Artist Elsa James collaborated with foster carers and looked after children to examine under-explored local narratives, customs, and histories to generate new memories and legacies for the future.
+The group are collectively developing A Place With A Heart: A Place To Grow, a permanent work for Becontree.

-Visual and sound artist Emma Smith is working with unaccompanied asylum-seeking children & young people to explore how we can connect beyond language, co-producing a new sound work using haptic technologies, experienced through hearing and touch.
-Multidisciplinary collective Blak Outside, which provides culturally diverse and inclusive events, will collaborate with looked after children and foster carers at The White House’s Beacon Garden, developing tools to decolonise knowledge, ancestry, plant history and nature; and celebrating being safely and proudly outside.
+Visual and sound artist Emma Smith worked with unaccompanied asylum-seeking children & young people to explore how we can connect beyond language, co-producing a new sound work using haptic technologies, experienced through hearing and touch.
+Multidisciplinary collective Blak Outside collaborated with looked after children and foster carers at The White House’s Beacon Garden, developing tools to decolonise knowledge, ancestry, plant history and nature; and celebrating being safely and proudly outside.

 Sadia Ur-Rehman is collaborating with neighbours of The White House to explore the act of sharing tea together as a starting point for conversation, care and unity.
-The White House painting group will design a bespoke range of domestic objects associated with simple acts of care, such as cups, bowls, tea towels and plates; and Barking-based artist Sarina Mantle will collaborate with local residents to reimagine bunting for community celebrations of the future.
+The White House painting group designed a bespoke range of domestic objects associated with simple acts of care, such as cups, bowls, tea towels and plates; and Barking-based artist Sarina Mantle collaborated with local residents to reimagine bunting for community celebrations of the future.

-Artist Katie Schwab is exploring overlooked histories of industrial, domestic and material culture in Dagenham, developing a new collection of functional textiles inspired by materials that have been cut out or ‘leftover’, being developed in collaboration with local manufacturers and makers for use at The White House and in other domestic spaces, creating material connections between homes across Becontree.These commissions are all produced and curated by Create London, working with and supported by the London Borough and Barking and Dagenham (LBBD) and RIBA.
-The programme is funded through the National Lottery Heritage Fund and LBBD and delivered through a range of institutional and locally-based partnerships.
+Artist Katie Schwab explored overlooked histories of industrial, domestic and material culture in Dagenham, developing a new collection of functional textiles inspired by materials that have been cut out or ‘leftover’, being developed in collaboration with local manufacturers and makers for use at The White House and in other domestic spaces, creating material connections between homes across Becontree.These commissions are all produced and curated by Create London, working with and supported by the London Borough and Barking and Dagenham (LBBD) and RIBA.
+The programme is funded through the National Lottery Heritage Fund and LBBD, with additional support from the Marchus Trust, and delivered through a range of institutional and locally-based partnerships.
 A range of other organisations are involved in activities to mark the centenary of the estate.
 Details about the full Becontree centenary programme as well as information regarding the borough’s ongoing plans to improve and invest in the estate can also be found at www.becontreeforever.uk